 If your partner produces semen, it could help get labor started since semen contains prostaglandins, which can cause uterine cramping and contractions.
 Different forms of prostaglandins are used in the hospital setting to induce labor.

 In addition, a woman's orgasm during intercourse may lead to uterine cramping or the onset of uterine contractions.

 One important caveat: Sex is not recommended if there's any chance your water might have already broken.
+Sex is only an option. if your membranes are still intact.
 In addition, if there has been any bleeding, or if your doctor has instructed you to abstain from intercourse for any other reason, sexual intercourse is not recommended.